Durjoysarker-swarup/Agri_RS_GIS_Project/phase_2_time_series/layer-c_agricultural_expression/01_Phenology_&_Rice_System_Dynamic/README.md

 - **NDVI is a proxy, not a direct measurement** — every curve shape must be traced back to an underlying biological process (LAI, chlorophyll, canopy closure) before it's interpreted.
 - **Time gives meaning** — the same NDVI value can represent different growth stages or seasons depending on when it was observed and the local crop calendar.
 - **Correlation is not causation** — sharp NDVI changes have many possible explanations (harvest, flood, disease, cloud contamination), and causal claims require supporting evidence, not just pattern matching.
-- **Metrics require validation** — phenological metrics (SOS, POS, EOS) are estimates dependent on extraction method and data quality, and any detected shift should be checked against climate, management, and data-quality evidence before being called "real."
+Phenological metrics are estimates, not facts — SOS, POS, EOS and related metrics depend on the extraction method, preprocessing choices, and data quality.
+Any detected shift should be evaluated against climate, management, and observational evidence before drawing biological conclusions.

 ## Related

-Builds on preprocessing and uncertainty concepts from the earlier notes (smoothing, gap-filling, temporal dependence, change detection).
-Code implementations and worked examples are referenced in `RESAMPLING TIME SERIES.ipynb`.
+This layer builds directly on the observation system and temporal signal processing concepts introduced in the previous layers, including cloud contamination, smoothing, interpolation, temporal dependence, and uncertainty analysis.
+The biological interpretations presented here form the conceptual foundation for the next stages of the roadmap:

+- **Week 4 — Anomaly & Stress Detection**
+- **Week 5 — Validation, Uncertainty & Research Thinking**

+> **Core takeaway:** A vegetation index is only the starting point.
+Scientific remote sensing requires connecting spectral observations to biological processes, quantifying phenology, and interpreting changes using evidence rather than assumptions.